Pineconium/OpenVideoHosting/HOSTING.md

     - PHP support.
     - SSH or Remote Desktop (depending on your OS for the client and server computers).
     - Website Database (usually in SQL).
-    - Any text editing program (like Nano, Vim, or VSCode).
+    - Any text editing program (like Nano, Neovim, or VSCode).
     - And Website Security provider.
 4. A registered domain (if you want your site to be public).
 ## 2. How to Start